 Unfortunately, many people confuse an HDMI splitter with an HDMI switch.
 However, a splitter is not the same thing as an HDMI switch.
 An HDMI splitter goes from one input to two or more outputs.
 An HDMI switch goes from multiple inputs to one output.
 So, make sure you know what you are trying to accomplish so you do not confuse whether or not you need an HDMI splitter or an HDMI switch.

-What to Look for When Buying an HDMI Splitter
+What to Look for When Buying the Best HDMI Splitter

-Here are the most common qualities of HDMI splitters:
+Here are the most common qualities of the best HDMI splitters:

 - Number of Outputs: HDMI splitters come with many different options for the number of outputs available.
 The most common is one in, two out, however, splitters are seen going from two outputs all the way up to sixteen outputs total.